The Ultimate Guide to Doggie Trail Snacks and Nutrition

 4. Consider sustainability: When selecting fish oil or omega-3 supplements, opt for brands that prioritize sustainability and use fish sources with low environmental impact.
 Look for certifications from sustainable fisheries or eco-friendly practices.

-5. Start with low dosages: When introducing supplements, start with the lowest recommended dosage and gradually increase if necessary.
+5. Start with low dosages: When introducing supplements, start with the lowest dosage and gradually increase if necessary.
 Watch for any adverse reactions and consult with your veterinarian if you have concerns.

 Remember, supplements should never replace a balanced diet or medications prescribed by your veterinarian.
 They should be used as a supportive measure to enhance your dog's nutritional intake and overall well-being.